argonne-lcf/nekRS-ML/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-orange.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7984525.svg)](https://doi.org/10.5281/zenodo.7984525)

+This branch of NekRS-ML includes a plugin that enables communication with a SmartSim database through the use of the SmartRedis API.
+[SmartSim](https://github.com/CrayLabs/SmartSim) and [SmartRedis](https://github.com/CrayLabs/SmartRedis) are open-source libraries developed by HPE that can be used for coupling traditional HPC applications with AI/ML functionality in situ.
+#Examples of how these libraries can be used for in situ training and inferencing of models

+Currently, this branch uses the `ktauChannel_smartredis` example to launch NekRS running in paralel on 4 GPU along with a co-located SmartSim database, and sends the velocity field to the database every 10 time steps of the simulation.
+The SmartRedis clients are initialized in the `UDF_Setup()` function and the data transfer is performed within `UDF_ExecuteStep()`.

 **nekRS** is a fast and scaleable computational fluid dynamics (CFD) solver targeting HPC applications.
 The code started as an early fork of [libParanumal](https://github.com/paranumal/libparanumal) in 2019.

 Capabilities: